-Exposures to certain viruses such as the Epstein-Barr virus (EBV) and human immunodeficiency virus (HIV, the virus which causes acquired immune deficiency, or AIDS), have been linked to an increased risk of developing certain childhood cancers such as Hodgkins and non-Hodgkins lymphoma.
+Exposures to certain viruses such as the Epstein-Barr virus (EBV) and human immunodeficiency virus (HIV, the virus which causes acquired immune deficiency, or AIDS), have been linked to an increased risk of developing certain childhood cancers such as Hodgkin lymphoma and non-Hodgkin lymphoma.
 Possibly, the virus alters a cell in some way.
 That cell then reproduces an altered cell and, eventually, these alterations become a cancer cell that reproduces more cancer cells.

 Environmental exposures such as pesticides, fertilizers, and power lines have been researched for a direct link to childhood cancers.
 There has been evidence of cancer occurring among non-related children in certain neighborhoods and/or cities.
 Whether prenatal or infant exposure to these agents causes cancer, or whether it is a coincidence, is unknown.

 Some forms of chemotherapy and radiation have been linked to cancer.
 In some cases, children that have been exposed to these agents may develop a second malignancy later in life.
 These strong anti-cancer agents can alter cells and/or the immune system.
 A second malignancy is a cancer that appears as a result from treatment of a different cancer.

 - Fertility & Hormone Preservation & Restoration Program